ploomber/soopervisor/doc/notes.md

 Developing the actual CI service with Jenkins X is going to take a while.
 But we can protoype the workflow to get quick feedback using Github Actions.

-For lack of a better name, I'm calling this tool "ploomberci" temporarily.
+For lack of a better name, I'm calling this tool "soopervisor" temporarily.

 ## Objective